We offer basic guidance on how to comply with POPI, officially in effect in South Africa from 1 July, 2020.

 The POPI commencement date

 Non-compliance after this period could result in hefty fines or even prison time.
-So it’s important for organisations to know how to comply with POPI.
+So it’s vital for organisations to know how to comply with POPI.

 Key requirements for complying with POPI